-- 2 - 15.2 oz cans black beans, drained and rinsed
+- 2 cans black beans (15 ounces each) drained and rinsed

-- 2 tablespoon of Cilantro chopped
+- 2 tablespoons cilantro chopped

-- Shredded Mexican Cheese Mix
+- Shredded Mexican cheese optional

-- Cooked Rice optional
+- Cooked rice optional

 - Sprinkle in the flour and cook, stirring constantly, for 2-3 minutes.
-Gradually stir in the wine and coffee and bring to a boil, stirring constantly.
+Gradually stir in wine and coffee and bring to a boil, stirring constantly.

-- Add Beans, cover and cook for 1 hour or until the meat is tender.
+- Add beans, cover, and cook for 1 hour or until the meat is tender.

-- If you plan on freezing do not add beans, continue to cook until tender, cool completely, package and freeze.
-When reheating add beans, and serve.
+- (If you plan on freezing, do not add beans.
+Continue to cook until tender, cool completely, package, and freeze.
+When reheating, add beans, and serve)

 - Ladle stew into bowls, sprinkle with chopped cilantro and cheese.
 Can be served over rice or as is.